cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment-template.md

 #### Transparency and freshness

-Transparency for a project is exemplified in the public documentation, record, and communications, allowing observers and contributors to monitor the project's adherence to their stated governance.
-Freshness indicates governance activities mirror the documented governance for the project, and have been reviewed or updated recently.

 The project's governance documentation and activities are [TODO]

 #### Governance Drift

-Governance Drift can occur when the executed and observable governance of a project deviates from the documented governance of the project.

 The project [TODO: does/does] not experience governance drift as indicated by [TODO]...